triangledirt/obj/README.md

 obj defines obj_t as a binary object—an object with binary attributes

-then it defines functional areas (classify synchronize model—and others) that you can use
+then it defines interfaces in terms of functional areas that you can use

 read more about [obj_t](OBJ.md)

 ## areas

 obj presents interfaces in these areas

-- classify
-- sense
-- synchronize
-- model

 ### classify